808brick/video_info_electron/electron_notes.md

 <hr>

 ## Video Info Application
-The files in this repository reflect the use of electron and the communication methods expleined above to create a GUI application that returns the duration of a video file using the fluent-ffmpeg npm package.
+The files in this repository reflect the use of electron and the communication methods explained above to create a GUI application that returns the duration of a video file using the fluent-ffmpeg npm package.
 ![~image of GUI for Video Info Application~](images/electron_video_info_application.png)

 <hr>